emberjs/rfcs/text/0625-helper-managers.md

 capabilities('3.x');
 ```

-The second argument is an optional object of capabilities and boolean values
+The second argument is an object of capabilities and boolean values indicating
-indicating whether they are enabled or disabled.
+whether they are enabled or disabled.

 ```js
 capabilities('3.x', {